 Don’t let the excitement of the week leading up to race day distract you from eating your best!
-Run your best race with your week-out game plan by nutrition Expert Lindsey Kane.
+Run your best race with this week-out game plan.

 This is it..the last week leading up to your race.
 After months and months of hard training, you’re now in those final few days, checking to make sure all of your running gear, expo and race day travel plans are ready to go.
 But during this final week, don’t forget to prepare for the most important race day element:

 It’s easy to get caught up with the excitement of race prep, so let’s take the guesswork out of the equation with the following meal planning tips:

 Now is the time to begin your diet rehearsal.
 Identify and practice the three meals you plan to eat leading up to the race.
 Seek out nitrate-rich foods (beets, arugula, swiss chard, basil, cilantro) as they are vasodilators (they expand your blood vessels allowing for faster blood flow to the heart and muscles), which speeds up the delivery of oxygen and nutrients to your cells and increases the efficiency of energy production.

 - 60-65% carbs